Skip to main content

 How does cognitive behavioral therapy work for anxiety?

 Beginning in childhood, we learn a set of coping skills that we rely on to get us through stressful situations.
 As well, a traumatic event can affect our reactions to certain circumstances.
 If your reactions are consistently out of proportion to the actual threat being presented, this is known as cognitive distortion.
-When you’re distorting the situation in your mind, your ability to cope will lessen and your anxiety will increase.
+When you’re distorting the situation in your mind, your ability to cope will lessen, and your anxiety will increase.

 Therapy, along with learning to understand the causes of your anxiety and why some thoughts trigger this response, can liberate you.
 The negative thought processes can be transformed into a more positive way of thinking.
-When you make the effort to look closely at many of your thoughts, you may even be able see exactly how your childhood coping mechanisms or a traumatic event influence your reactions.
+When you make the effort to look closely at many of your thoughts, you may even be able to see exactly how your childhood coping mechanisms or a traumatic event influenced your reactions.

 For example, say you are afraid of snakes because you stepped on one when you were little and it bit you.
 Now you have the chance to take a trip to the zoo but decide not to go because you’re anxious that the snakes could escape from their enclosures and bite you.
 Even thinking about getting bitten again makes you feel like you’re going to faint.
 Your heart begins to pound and your head starts to throb.
 This is a physical reaction to the fear of what might happen.

 When you feel fear, your body will react as if danger is present.
-If you become frightened that strong winds whipping through the trees could cause them fall down around you, your body will release adrenaline in response to that fear.
-When you are truly in jeopardy, the adrenaline will give you a surge of energy to help you flee from danger so as to keep yourself safe.
+If you become frightened that strong winds whipping through the trees could cause them to fall around you, your body will release adrenaline in response to that fear.
+When you are truly in jeopardy, the adrenaline will give you a surge of energy to help you flee from danger to keep yourself safe.
 That’s a normal, appropriate response.
 But when you experience fear over things that aren’t dangerous, and might not even happen, that’s a problem.

 Everybody has fleeting thoughts where a pang of fear or anxiety will come to mind.
 That’s just a normal part of life.
 But if the thoughts don’t go away, if they hang around and we listen to them as they loop through our minds repetitively, that indicates a serious problem.
 Cognitive behavioral therapy for anxiety teaches the mind to interrupt that loop and enables you to move past the place where you’re trapped.